simlal/bioclim-data-extraction/README.md

 Enter which dataset(s) you would like to download.
 ```

-2. Enter dataset will start the download
+2. Entering dataset (or 'both') keyword will start the download.

 There will be some infographics about the progress and speed of the download within the terminal.
 Note that the download will proceed by chunks.